William Henry Howell: Career

 Howell served as associate professor of physiology at Johns Hopkins in 1888 and 1889.
 He served as a full professor at the University of Michigan from 1889 to 1892.
 He then served as associate professor of physiology at Harvard Medical School from 1892 to 1893.
 He then moved back to Johns Hopkins and remained there for the rest of his life.
 Howell was dean of the medical school from 1899 to 1911.
 He resigned that position to help William Henry Welch and others to establish the first graduate school of public health in the United States, the Johns Hopkins School of Hygiene and Public Health.
 He was Dean of the School of Hygiene (now Bloomberg School of Public Health) from 1926 to 1931.

+Howell was elected to the American Philosophical Society in 1903, the United States National Academy of Sciences in 1905, and the American Academy of Arts and Sciences in 1921.

 Howell served as chairman of the National Research Council from 1932 to 1933.

 Howell contributed to the London Journal of Physiology, the Transactions of the Royal Society, the Johns Hopkins Biological Studies, the Journal of Morphology, and the Journal of Experimental Medicine.
 He was associate editor of the American Journal of Physiology after 1898.
 He wrote Text-Book of Physiology (1905; fifth edition, 1913).
 And this was a standard text book for medical students for the next 50 years.